 For years now, I’ve been wanting to try my hand at smoking meat.
 There’s just nothing like a great piece of meat that has that little something “extra” smoking gives.
 I’ve enjoyed many special dinners with friends who’ve become proficient at this method of cooking and felt I should try my hand at it.
 After some research, I purchased a small, portable, electric smoker from Masterbuilt.
 It’s just the right size for what I’ll be cooking and it’s easy to move around and to clean.

-Now, on to the import part of smoking…the meat.
+Now, on to the important part of smoking…the meat.
 Pretty much everybody from the south knows that pulled pork is a classic dish that can be found on menus at BBQ joints and even fancy restaurants.
 I’m not really sure if folks actually know which part of the pig this goodness comes from.
 Often, people refer to cooking a pork butt when actually they are cooking a cut of meat that comes from the pork shoulder.
 It’s inexpensive and depending on the size of the meat you get, you can feed a crowd.

 How To Smoke a Pork Shoulder